munificent/game-programming-patterns/book/singleton.markdown

 because you could be passing the instance around and calling it like a normal instance method.

-In practice, I've ever seen it work that way.
+In practice, I've never seen it work that way.
 Everyone just does `Foo::instance().bar()` in one line.
 If we changed Foo to not be a singleton, we'd still have to touch every call site.
 Given that, I'd rather have a simpler class and a simpler syntax to call into it.